The popularity of cell phones and wireless communication devices has resulted in a proliferation

 needed to meet demand.
 Each active channel adds to the measured power density at the cell site.
 The

-variable and cyclic nature of power density levels at the site must be taken into account when performing
+variable nature of power density levels at some sites must be taken into account.
+When necessary, we employ

 RF measurement surveys conducted by EMF Services employ procedures and equipment to address

-of the composite power density.
+each of the challenges noted above.
 A spectrum analyzer is used for identification of RF sources, and for

 assessment of the relative magnitude of signals in different frequency ranges.
 The use of this instrument